zschmidt/sample-invoice-app/clientApp/README.md

 * The table for invoices and payments is exceedingly similar.
 It would be smarter to write them in a way that would allow the developer to simply tell the component what "shape" the data is and have it display that

 * Similarly, the modals throughout the app (to create an invoice or payment, or to update an invoice) could also be written in a generic way in order to be reused

+* There's obviously a bit of hand waving with regards to the business rules.
+The person using this application is the same one making invoices and payments -- maybe they are dealing with the payee over the phone or sitting across the desk, though.
+More importantly, there's no credit card number/bank account number/etc captured.
+That would prove interesting for the entity who actually needs to charge the account.